-- 2. The landscape plan shall be approved prior to, or concurrent with, the approval of a site plan, preliminary plat, zoning compliance permit, or the issuance of a building permit. - 3.
-A landscape plan shall contain, at a minimum, the following: - a.
+- 3. A landscape plan shall contain, at a minimum, the following: - a.
 Location of required planting material; - b.
-Identification of trees and plants, including their scientific names; - c.
-Minimum and maximum dimensions of all planting yard areas (see Section 10.2, Rules of Measurement); - Calculations determining the number of required trees and shrubs (see Section 10.2, Rules of Measurement); - e.
+Identification of trees and plants, including their scientific names; - Minimum and maximum dimensions of all planting yard areas (see Section 10.2, Rules of Measurement); - d.
+Calculations determining the number of required trees and shrubs (see Section 10.2, Rules of Measurement); - e.
 Locations, species, and sizes of existing vegetation to be retained that is to be counted towards minimum landscaping requirements; and - f.
 Existing topography at two-foot contours, or proposed topography where site grading is proposed to occur.